22 Free Road Trip Games for Couples

 This game aims to get your partner to guess which two statements are true and which one is false.

-You’ll need two truths, one lie, and a pen and paper (if driving, the passenger can do the writing).
+You’ll need two truths, one lie, and a pen and paper.

 Then, write down three statements about yourself or the other person.